nova-model/nova-tutorial/episodes/04-MVVM-Deisgn-Pattern.md

 ## Implementing MVVM with `nova-mvvm` and Pydantic - Key Code Snippets

-Let's see how to implement the MVVM pattern using `nova-mvvm` and incorporate Pydantic for data validation in our `FractalViewModel`.
+Let\'s see how to implement the MVVM pattern using `nova-mvvm` and incorporate Pydantic for data validation in our `FractalViewModel`.
 You can find the complete code for this episode in the `code/episode_4` directory.
 Here, we will focus on the key code snippets and explain the important parts.

 **1. `FractalToolInput` Pydantic Model (`src/nova_tutorial/view_models/fractal_view_model.py`):**